 The semester before each residency, extensive reading and preparation are assigned by the faculty-mentor.
 You should plan to devote one day per week in preparation for the residency.

 Residencies (3 times)

 Each year’s two-week residency consists of two one-week courses.
 The courses are designed sequentially so you acquire increasing competency in the selected area of concentration, both in terms of conceptual understanding and praxis, from one year to the next.
-A principal focus of each residency is your own preparation, as well as the track mentor's approval of a proposal for a major post-residency ministry project to be carried out following each residency.
+The focus of each year is the pre-residency work, the residency itself, and a major post-residency ministry project to be carried out following each residency.
 You must successfully complete your post-residency projects in order to advance in the program.

 Spiritual Formation Retreat (1 time)

-During the first weekend of the first residency every student will participate in a spiritual formation retreat along with his or her cohort and mentor.
+During the first weekend of the first residency every student will participate in a spiritual formation retreat along with his or her cohort.
 This retreat will be led by Talbot's Institute for Spiritual Formation and will encourage you to experience continued growth in spiritual maturity.

 Your thesis-project is the capstone project of the program.
-It is the culmination of previous learning in the program and a demonstration of your ability to engage in a lifetime of ministry as a scholar-practitioner in the given area of specialization.
+It is the culmination of previous learning in the program and a demonstration of your ability to engage in ministry as a scholar-practitioner in a given area of specialization.
 In addition to the faculty-mentor, you will be assigned a reader.
 With the faculty-mentor playing the lead role, these two faculty members form the thesis committee and guide you through the process, approving each aspect of the thesis-project from the initial proposal through to the final draft.
 Thesis-project proposals will only be accepted from students who have maintained a cumulative 3.0 GPA.
-The final requirements for degree completion is a successful defense of the completed thesis-project in an oral examination with the mentor and the reader, and the presentation of acceptable final manuscripts to the D.Min. office.
+The final requirements for degree completion is a successful presentation of the completed thesis-project to your mentor and the reader, and the presentation of acceptable final manuscripts to the D.Min. office.